mad-lab-fau/gaitmap/Contribution-Guide.md

 All code should follow coherent best practices.
 As far as possible the adherence to these best practices should be tested using linters or a testsuite that runs as part of the CI.

+For a set of more general best practices when in comes to scientific code have a look at our [internal code guidelines](https://mad-srv.informatik.uni-erlangen.de/MaD-Public/mad-coding-guidelines)

 ### General Codestyle

 For general codestyle we follow [PEP8](https://www.python.org/dev/peps/pep-0008/)